-People who have not contributed to the study at the intellectual level should not be indicated as author.
+People who have not contributed to the study at the intellectual level should not be indicated as authors.

-If the manuscripts submitted to be published are subject of conflicting interests or relations, these must be explained.
+If the manuscripts submitted to be published are subject to conflicting interests or relations, these must be explained.

-Author(s) should document that they have the participants' consent and the necessary permissions related with the sharing and research/analysis of the data that are used.
+Author(s) should document that they have the participants' consent and the necessary permissions related to the sharing and research/analysis of the data that are used.